alex4108/scoreboard/README.md

 1. Place your Key file at `./certs/sslKey.pem`
 1. Start the docker-compose-ssl.yml file: `bash run-production-tls.sh`

+### Production (Kubernetes)

+#### In-cluster MongoDB

+Todo...

+#### Remote MongoDB

+In my production deployment I use [MongoDB Atlas](https://atlas.mongodb.com) to host my MongoDB cluster.
+You can use the `remote-mongo.yml` file in `kubernetes/` to deploy the application to a kubernetes cluster.

+Make sure to fill in the MongoDB connection string in the template prior to deploying.

 #### linux/arm/v7 & mongodb do not agree

 Currently, MongoDB's container on [dockerhub](https://hub.docker.com/_/mongo) doesn't support `linux/arm/v7` architecture.
 You can work around this by using [MongoDB Atlas](https://atlas.mongodb.com) free tier to run an online MongoDB cluster.  **Be sure to set up Network Security rules that secure your cluster!**